Monitoring student learning

 Getting students enrolled in programs and courses is only the first step in higher education.
 Universities spend considerable time, money and effort on advertising and connecting with prospective students and making them feel welcome on campus or online.
 But an ever increasing trend is the number of students who do not continue through to graduation.
 Thus student engagement, retention and success is becoming a major priority for universities world-wide.

 As well as representing significant human loss, student attrition from tertiary education has significant financial ramifications, both for the students who withdraw before completing their program and for the University.
 There are, therefore, both moral and economic reasons to prioritise a university-wide effort to improve our student retention and enable more of our students to succeed in their studies.
 The goal of focusing on student engagement, retention and success is to draw on research and best-practice, principles and activity to create a coordinated, institution-wide strategy to minimise attrition.

 - Australian Government (2017) Improving retention, completion and success in higher education.
 Higher Education Standards Panel Discussion Paper.

 - Edwards, D. & McMillan, J. (2015).
 Completing university in a growing sector: Is equity an issue?
 Report submitted to the National Centre for Student Equity in Higher Education, Australia.
 Australian Council for Educational Research (ACER), Melbourne, Australia.

 - Federation University - Institutional Standards and Frameworks

 - Federation University - Student Retention and Success website

-- Contact your School’s Associate Dean of Teaching Quality to seek advice on student engagement, retention and success data for your Program and guidelines for your School
+- Contact your Institute's Director, Learning and Teaching to seek advice on student engagement, retention and success data for your Program and guidelines for your Institute.